Workshop

 theme_bw() +

-We want to calculate the the percentage of cells in each quadrant of a quadrant gated plot of TNFa_APC_Lin signal against the E_coli_FITC_Lin signal.
+We want to calculate the the percentage of cells in each quadrant of the quadrant gated plot of TNFa_APC_Lin signal against the E_coli_FITC_Lin signal.
+The means finding the number of cells labelled as:

 🎬 Calculate the number of cells in each quadrant for each sample: